 Critical infrastructure is highly interdependent, which means the ability to contain climate related disruption to services and assure resilience is quite limited without a system-wide view.

-The Office of Environment and Heritage (OEH) is delivering the Cross Dependency Initiative or XDI Sydney (PDF 189KB), a pilot project to identify areas where there are critical extreme weather and climate change risks to assets, and importantly the dependencies between different types of infrastructure.
+We are delivering the Cross Dependency Initiative or XDI Sydney (PDF 189KB), a pilot project to identify areas where there are critical extreme weather and climate change risks to assets, and importantly the dependencies between different types of infrastructure.

 Building on the AdaptWater tool (PDF 345 KB) AdaptInfrastructure will provide detailed insights into hazards, exposure and vulnerability across a complex system.